Multiple Different Black Box Explanations for Image Classifiers: Theoretical Foundations of

+In the complexity discussion that follows, we discuss the complexity of decision problems matching the function problems of computing explanations.
+If the decision problem is $A$-complete, for some complexity class $A$, then the matching function problem is FP$^{A[\log{n}]}$-complete, assuming monotonicity of the function problem (see \cite{CH04} for a more in-depth discussion of decision vs function problems in actual causality).
+Formally, the decision problem of explanation is, given a model, a context, an output $\varphi$, and a candidate explanation, to decide whether the candidate is indeed an explanation for $\varphi$ in the given model and context.

-CKS observe that the precise computation of an explanation in our setting is intractable, as the problem is equivalent to an earlier definition of explanations in binary causal models, which is DP-complete~\cite{EL04}.
-DP is the class of languages that are an intersection of a language in NP and a language in co-NP and contains, in particular, the languages of unique solutions to NP-complete problems~\cite{Pap84}.
-The following lemma shows that computing a second (or any subsequent) explanation is not easier than computing the first one.
-For the purposes of proving theoretical results, a subsequent explanation is one that differs from the previous ones in at least one pixel; the algorithm in \Cref{sec:algorithm} constructs spatially different explanations, more suitable to the human perception. \begin{lemma} Given an explanation, constructing a different one is DP-complete. \end{lemma} \begin{proof}[Proof Sketch] Membership in DP is straightforward.
-For the hardness part we show a reduction from the problem of computing an explanation.
-Given an image $x$ classified as ${\cal N}(x)$, we construct a \emph{chimera} image from $x$ and an existing explanation of ${\cal N}(x)$ (taken from another image) attached to it without obscuring it.
-Then, our existing explanation is the first explanation to the image being classified as ${\cal N}(x)$, and a second one is an explanation of the classification of the original image. \end{proof} We note that the chimera image constructed in the reduction does not have a rectangular shape; however the complexity of the explanation problem does not depend on the shape of the input image.
+\cite{CKS21} observe that the precise computation of an explanation in our setting is intractable, as the problem is equivalent to an earlier definition of explanations in binary causal models, which is DP-complete~\cite{EL04}.\footnote{DP is the class of languages that are an intersection of a language in NP and a language in co-NP and contains, in particular, the languages of unique solutions to NP-complete problems~\cite{Pap84}.}